Budapest, Hungary: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types C and F. Be careful to get the necessary kind.
-The vast majority of adapters that you can buy are simply plugs and require your devices to change the voltage themselves.
-If yours can't do that they could burn up.
-This one should be sufficient for most places.
+A plug adapter that supports outlet types C and F. Be careful to find the correct kind.
+A lot of adapters available are just plug changers and require your devices to convert the voltage themselves.
+If yours can't do that they could get destroyed.
+This one should work in most places.

 A portable power bank, like this one